JinchengGao-Infty/FWMA/README.md

 > FWMA automates systematic literature review end-to-end, using an **AI Parliament** — a structured multi-agent debate — to evaluate papers with transparent, auditable justifications.

+*(Pronounced "Foo-mah" /fú mǎ/)*

+**F**lesh is **W**eak, **M**achine **A**scension.
+Go to sleep.
+Let FWMA read 100+ papers overnight and hand you a fully structured, comprehensive research report by morning.

+Will FWMA replace researchers?

+No. FWMA is designed to be a tireless research assistant.
+It helps researchers conduct literature reviews much more comprehensively and rapidly, handling the heavy lifting of reading and screening so you can focus on actual scientific innovation.

 ## Skip Reading This — It's the Age of AI

 Just paste this into any LLM or agent and let it explain + set you up: